ekamperi/ekamperi.github.io/_posts/2019-11-09-birthday-paradox-factorial-approximations-laplace-method.md

 Similarly $$I_2 = n(n-1) \int_0^\infty x^{n-2} e^{-x} \mathrm{d}x$$, and eventually the $$x^n$$ will be exhausted and the factorial $$n!$$ will have built up.

-It turns out that there's another one method to do the calculation that is perhaps more slick and elegant.
-It was popularized by Richard Feynman, so sometimes is called "Feynman integration", although he did not invent it.
+It turns out that there's another method to do the calculation that is perhaps more slick and elegant.
+It was popularized by Richard Feynman, so it is often referred to as "Feynman integration", although he did not invent it.
 The other name this method is known as is *differentiation under the integral sign* and it deserves a post on its own, but anyway.
 Here is how it goes for this particular case.

 We define the following parameterized version of our integral: